 Whereas, if you're looking to change careers entirely, it may not be a conversation you're ready to have with your higher-ups yet.
 Not to worry though, there are tons of ways you can fund your learning to make your dream a reality as soon as possible.

-You can take courses that dig deeper into knowledge you already have, learn a new skill entirely or hone softer skills like effective communication that will improve your daily performance.
+You can take courses such as GCSEs or A-levels that dig deeper into knowledge you already have, learn a new skill entirely or hone softer skills like effective communication that will improve your daily performance.

 This is something else your employer might be willing to pay for, so long as you can prove the benefits of their investment.

 You have a front-row seat to the latest data and knowledge driving your industry forward by attending industry conferences.
 You'll likely come out of an event buzzing with things you want to try out at work as soon as possible.